 Lasting Powers of Attorney are equally as important as making a Will - they relate to decisions which need to be made during your lifetime.
-Many think LPAs are only of interest to the elderly generation.
+Many think Lasting Powers of attorney are only of interest to the elderly generation.
 Quite the contrary in fact.

 Many of us will, at some point in the future, have a good use for having a Lasting Power of Attorney in place.
-Whether this is while you are on holiday; unwell or in the case of a stay in hospital.
+Whether this is while you are on holiday; unwell or in the case of an expected or unexpected stay in hospital.

 There are two different types of Lasting Power of Attorney:-